Unified and enriched customer information can enhance your data analytics and provide actionable customer insight for corporate and investment banks

 Establishing a unified entity view is a crucial prerequisite to achieve this kind of deep customer insight.

-Master Data Management (MDM) is a key enabler for providing a single, trusted view of business-critical information for analytics purposes.
-A key advantage of MDM is that existing data sources and silos can remain in place while the MDM solution does the hard work of transforming this data into high-quality, ready-to-use information.
+Master data management is a key enabler for providing a single, trusted view of business-critical information for analytics purposes.
+A key advantage of master data management is that existing data sources and silos can remain in place while the master data management solution does the hard work of transforming this data into high-quality, ready-to-use information.

-MDM automates the processes that ensure entity data is unique, coherent and relevant for analytical requirements.
-Certainly, you may want it to do this quietly in the background, but key to the success of MDM implementations is the ability to define and monitor (with KPIs) the business rules that transform the data.
+Master data management automates the processes that ensure entity data is unique, coherent and relevant for analytical requirements.
+Certainly, you may want it to do this quietly in the background, but key to the success of master data management implementations is the ability to define and monitor (with KPIs) the business rules that transform the data.
 Crucially, this allows the business to take ownership of data KPIs and implement continuous improvement plans for data.

 As analytics capabilities move more and more towards real-time and machine learning, more and more onus will be placed on data owners to ensure that their data sources will be measured and monitored as being fit for purpose.

-This MDM-enabled data fitness is the foundation of data-driven decision making and the ability to discover new business opportunities.
+This master data management-enabled data fitness is the foundation of data-driven decision making and the ability to discover new business opportunities.

 To find out more about entity insight and the data you need to achieve it, download the white paper below.